Punjab, Pakistan

-The province forms the bulk of the transnational Punjab region, now divided among Pakistan and India.
-The provincial capital is Lahore — a cultural, modern, historical, economic, and cosmopolitan centre of Pakistan.
-Other major cities include Faisalabad, Rawalpindi, Gujranwala, Sialkot, and Multan- the historic capital of the region.
-Punjab is also the world's fifth-most populous subnational entity, and the most populous outside of China and India.
+The province forms the bulk of the transnational Punjab region, partitioned in 1947 between Pakistan and India.
+The province is represented in the federal parliament through 173, out of 336, seats in National Assembly, the lower house; and 23, out of 96, seats in Senate, the upper house.

-Punjab is Pakistan's most industrialized province, with the industrial sector comprising 24 percent of the province's gross domestic product.
-It is known across Pakistan for its relative prosperity, and has the lowest rate of poverty among all Pakistani provinces.
-However, a clear divide is present between the northern and southern portions of the province; with poverty rates in northern Punjab being among the lowest in Pakistan, while some in southern Punjab are among the most impoverished.
-Punjab is also one of the most urbanized regions of South Asia, with approximately 40 percent of its population being concentrated in urban areas.
+Punjab is Pakistan's most industrialised province, with the industrial sector comprising 24 per cent of the province's gross domestic product.
+It is known for its relative prosperity, and has the lowest rate of poverty among all Pakistani provinces.
+However, a clear divide is present between the northern and southern regions of the province; with northern Punjab being relatively more developed than southern Punjab.
+Punjab is also one of the most urbanised regions of South Asia, with approximately 40 percent of its population being concentrated in urban areas.

-It has been strongly influenced by Sufism, with numerous Sufi shrines spread across the province, attracting millions of devotees annually.
-Guru Nanak, the founder of Sikhism, was born in the town of Nankana Sahib, near Lahore.
-Punjab is also the site of the Katas Raj Temples, which feature prominently in Hindu mythology.
-Several of the World Heritage Sites listed by UNESCO are located in Punjab, including the Shalimar Gardens, the Lahore Fort, the archaeological excavations at Taxila, and the Rohtas Fort, among others.
+Punjabi Muslims form majority of the province.
+Their culture has been strongly influenced by Islamic culture and Sufism, with a number of Sufi shrines spread across the province.
+Guru Nanak, the founder of Sikhism, was born in the town of Nankana Sahib.
+Punjab hosts several of the UNESCO World Heritage Sites, including the Shalimar Gardens, the Lahore Fort, the archaeological excavations at Taxila, and the Rohtas Fort, among others.